chaos-polymtl/lethe/doc/source/examples/dem/packing-in-circle/packing-in-circle.rst

 The ``type`` specifies the mesh format used.
 At the moment, Lethe supports two mesh formats: ``dealii`` and ``gmsh``. ``dealii`` meshes are in-situ generated meshes for simple geometries.
 The type of grid generated is specified by the ``grid type`` parameters and this grid is parametrized by its ``grid arguments``.
 We refer to the documentation of the deal.ii `GridGenerator <https://www.dealii.org/current/doxygen/deal.II/namespaceGridGenerator.html>`_ for a detailed explanation of the available grids.

 Since the packing-in-circle problem domain is a circle, we use the *hyper_ball* ``grid_type``.
 The arguments of this grid type are the position of the center, the radius of the ball (circle), and the option to colorize the boundaries in order to give each of them a unique ID.
 The IDs will be used to set the boundary conditions on specific parts of the boundary of the domain.
-The ID given to each face was given in the graphical description of the case.
-If the ``colorize`` option was set to false, all boundaries would have been given the ID ``0``.
+The ``colorize`` option is set to false and all boundaries would have been given the ID ``0``.
+This will constitute the walls of the domain.

 .. note::